Tuition and Fees Policy and Procedure

 II.
 Definitions for the Purpose of this Policy and Procedures

-2. “Drop Zone” refers to specific dates throughout the credit registration cycle when students are dropped for non-payment of tuition and fees.
+4. “Drop for Non-payment” refers to specific dates throughout the credit registration cycle when students are dropped for non-payment of tuition and fees.
 Students must have paid tuition and fees in full, have enough financial aid to cover tuition/fees, or be enrolled in the deferred payment plan to avoid the drop zone.

-4. “Residency” refers to a student’s domicile at the time of application.
-(See related Residency Policy and Procedures).
+6. “Residency” refers to a student’s domicile at the time of application.
+(See related Determination of Residency for Tuition Purposes Policy and Procedures).

 III.
 Responsible Senior Leader